gaurikarkhile001/online_shop/Submission Readme.md

 This project focuses on:
 - **Git & GitHub:** Version control, branching, and collaboration.
-- **Linux:** Command-line operations and system administration.
+- **Linux:** Command-line operations, system administration, and security.
-- **Docker:** Containerization best practices and deployment readiness.
+- **Docker:** Multi-stage builds, production-ready containers, and deployment.
+- **Cloud Deployment:** Hosting on AWS EC2 with security best practices.

 ---